Gallenmar/Cars/README.md

 # Cars
-Small project for practice.
+Small project for programming practice.

-I love potatoes

-This project is made with the help of pygame.
+This project is made with the help of pygame library.